 We entered into an employment agreement with John J. Kerin, our President and Chief Executive Officer, dated as of July 1, 2010, as amended.
 The employment agreement has no specific term and constitutes at-will employment.
-For 2014, in addition to a current annual base salary of \$680,000, Mr. Kerin is eligible to receive an annual discretionary incentive of up to 2% of our fiscal year-end pre-tax profit, up to a maximum of four times the base salary actually paid to Mr. Kerin during the fiscal year.
+For 2015, in addition to a current annual base salary of \$680,000, Mr. Kerin was eligible to receive a bonus as described in footnote (2) to the Summary Compensation Table on page 12.
 The employment agreement also contains non-competition and non-disclosure provisions.